Description

 You might get your results back and notice that wheat or gluten is NOT registering, or that dairy and eggs are NOT registering as positive on the results.
 That does NOT mean that you should indulge in those foods as we know for a fact they are very inflammatory.
 It simply means your IMMUNE system is not reacting to them… but you could still be having issues digesting them.

-For that reason we strongly suggest you follow a true WHOLE FOOD PLANT BASED DIET (not vegan and not just plant based)!
+For that reason we strongly suggest you follow a true WHOLE FOOD diet.

 ___________________